REVERSE ENGINEERING SERVICES

 - Any surprises?

-- Carefully examine and analyze subsystems (i.e. structural, mechanical, and electrical) and develop annotated sketches that include measurements and notes on components, system design, safety, and controls.
+- Carefully examine and analyse subsystems (structural, mechanical, and electrical) and develop annotated sketches that include measurements and notes on components, system design, safety, and controls.

 - Carefully reassemble the product.

-- Operate the device and record observations about its performance in terms of functionality (operational and ergonomic) and projected durability.
+- Operate the device and record observations about its functionality (operational and ergonomic) and projected durability.

 - Inferred design goals

 - Inferred constraints

 - Lists (materials, components, critical components, flaws, successes, etc.)

 - Identify any refinements that might enhance the product's usefulness.